 - Criminal Defense

-I have had a very non-traditional career for an attorney, but one which has been dedicated to advocating for and helping people at every step in his career.
+I have had a very non-traditional career for an attorney, but one that has been dedicated to advocating for and helping people at every step in my career.
 I have a very analytical mind and am a consummate problem solver, as I spent over 23 years in the Information Technology field working my way up to be an IT Director prior to my career in law.
 Additionally, I have worked in sales, managed businesses, and was even a Combat Engineer in the U.S. Army.
 I believe in working hard and doing what is right all of the time.
-My analytical and logical approach towards each case I take on, along with my passion for helping people and my very calming and personable manner have served clients very well throughout my career.
+My analytical and logical approach towards each case I take on, along with my passion for helping people and my very calming and personable manner, have served clients very well throughout my career.